Complying with California & Kentucky “7th Consecutive Day” Overtime Law in Kronos

-In most states ‘overtime’ means they’ll receive 1.5 times their usual hourly pay.
-In addition to the over 40 overtime law, in the states of California and Kentucky there are specific overtime rules for working 7 consecutive days in a single work week.
+In most states, ‘overtime’ means hourly workers will receive 1.5 times their usual hourly pay.
+In addition to the over 40 hours overtime law, there are specific overtime rules for working seven consecutive days in a single workweek in both California and Kentucky.

 - Navigate to Setup, “Pay Policies, Work Rule Building blocks and Zones.”